freemansoft/gpu-sample/README.md

 ## Getting Started
 Optional section to summarize important steps and how to use the project & apps in the project

+## Advent of Code Day 17
+Using parallel python and GPU to solve Day 17 part 2.
+It turns out GPUs were the wrong approach but parallel CPU using njit worked fine for brute force.